navidshaikh/tekton-pipelines/kn/build_deploy/README.md

-# Buildah build and kn service create Pipeline
+# Build and Deploy Pipeline

-Lets create a container image from your git source having a Dockerfile and deploy the built container to a Knative Service.
-In this guide, we'll create
+Let's create a container image from a git source having a Dockerfile and deploy it to a Knative Service.

-- A pipeline for buildah build and kn service create
-- Pipeline resources for git source and resulting container image repository
+This Pipeline builds and push the git source using `buildah` and deploys the container as Knative Service using `kn`.
-- A pipeline run to tie above together and trigger the pipeline

 ## Pipline:

-We'll create a tekton pipeline which performs following operations:

-1. Create a container image from your git source having a Dockerfile
-2. Push the container image to a configured registry
-3. Create a Knative Service from built container

-Lets create a pipeline for git source build and service creation
+The following Pipeline definition refers:
+ - `buildah` and `kn` tasks (we've installed these tasks in One time Setup section)
+- Pipeline resources for git and resulting container image repository
+- Save the following YAML in a file e.g.: `build_deploy_pipeline.yaml` and create the Pipeline using `kubectl create -f build_deploy_pipeline.yaml`

 ```yaml
 apiVersion: tekton.dev/v1alpha1